August 22, 2022

 What is a solar site survey?

-A solar site survey is a process whereby the potential for solar power generation at a particular location is assessed.
+A solar site survey is a process that assesses the potential for solar power generation at a particular location.
 This assessment involves measuring various factors such as the amount of sunlight that hits the site, the angle of the sun, and the amount of shading.
-Based on these measurements, it can be determined whether or not a given location is suitable for solar power generation.

-Solar site surveys are important because they help to identify potential problems that could prevent a solar installation from being successful.
-For example, through an aerial imagery if a site is found to be too shady, it may not be possible to generate enough electricity to make the installation worthwhile.
+For example, through aerial imagery, if a site is found to be too shady, it may not be possible to generate enough electricity to make the installation worthwhile.
 Similarly, if the angle of the sun is not ideal, the solar panels may not be able to capture enough sunlight to generate power.

 By conducting a solar site survey, potential problems can be identified and addressed before an installation is attempted.
 You can read this checklist guide on solar site survey to know more.

 A solar site survey is an important step in the process of planning a solar energy system.
-The survey helps to determine the best location for the solar panels, and also assesses the amount of sunlight that the location receives.
-Here are some steps to site survey process that will help you conduct a successful survey:
+The survey helps determine the best location for solar panels and assesses the amount of sunlight the location receives.

 1. Finding the right location: